Skip to main content

 voxel-based morphometry

-Meaning ∞ Voxel-Based Morphometry is a computational neuroimaging technique investigating regional brain tissue composition, specifically gray matter, white matter, and cerebrospinal fluid volumes.
+Meaning ∞ Voxel-Based Morphometry (VBM) is a sophisticated computational neuroimaging technique used to examine subtle, regional differences in brain anatomy by measuring the concentration or density of gray matter, white matter, and cerebrospinal fluid.